NCERT Book Solutions Class 8 Resource And Development Chapter 4

 Agriculture refers to the practice or science of farming that includes cultivation of soil and growing of crops.
-It also includes the rearing of animals to fulfill the demand for wool, food and other products.
+It also includes the rearing of animals to fulfil the demand for wool, food and other products.

 Types of Farming can be broadly categorized into two main types.

-Shifting cultivation– Farmers cultivate a piece of land by burning the vegetation on the land and after burning, the farmer mixes the ashes into the soil and cultivates the land.
+Shifting cultivation– Farmers cultivate a piece of land by burning the vegetation on the land, and after burning, the farmer mixes the ashes into the soil and cultivates the land.
 After the land becomes barren, he moves to a new location.
 It is also known as slash and burn.

 You will also learn about the following topics:

 - Nomadic herding

 - Mixed farming